roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/ECI Pod management/Use preemptible instances.md

 Details:

 -   Set `k8s.aliyun.com/eci-spot-strategy` to `"SpotAsPriceGo"`.
--   Only when `k8s.aliyun.com/eci-spot-strategy` is set to `"SpotWithPriceLimit"`, `k8s.aliyun.com/eci-spot-price-limit` takes effect.
+-   `k8s.aliyun.com/eci-spot-price-limit` takes effect only when `k8s.aliyun.com/eci-spot-strategy` is set to `"SpotWithPriceLimit"`.

-    Set the highest bid within an hour for the instance.
+    Set the highest bid within an hour for the preemptible instance.
 The price can be accurate to three decimal places.

     -   `k8s.aliyun.com/eci-spot-strategy: "SpotAsPriceGo"`
     -   `k8s.aliyun.com/eci-spot-price-limit: "0.250"`